TechhDan/Tracking-Locations-API/PHP/Readme.md

 PHP code for integration with FourKites API.

 ## Credentials
-Please, add your credentials to the array in order to be able to use the API.
+Please, add your credentials to use the API.

 ```php
 // Credentials